 The MFRSR is a low-maintenance instrument.
-Although setup is challenging, once properly deployed, the only regular maintenance required is cleaning of the Spectralon diffuser.
-This should be performed as frequently as reasonably possible.
+Although its setup is challenging, once properly deployed, the only regular maintenance required is cleaning the Spectralon diffuser, which should be performed as frequently as reasonably possible.
 Depending on the site location, ARM MFRSRs are cleaned from once daily to once every two weeks.
-Some heads include desiccant holders.
-The desiccant should be checked monthly and replaced as necessary.
+In heads that include desiccant holders, the desiccant should be checked monthly and replaced as necessary.